GuilhermeRossato/remote-function-call/README.md

 npm run build
 ```

 This will generate a `rfc.h` file at the `build` folder.
-To include and use it in your programs C you just need to include it.
+That file will contain  everything you need to use this library.

 ### Testing

 The testing framework used to test this application is [frappu](https://github.com/GuilhermeRossato/frappu), a minimalist test suite for C projects that helped make this project in a Test-Driven-Development fashion.

-Testing can be executed by calling the `frappu` command or the recomended way, running from npm:
+Testing can be executed by calling the `frappu` command or the recomended way, running from the `npm` script:

 ```
-npm test
+npm run test
 ```

 ## Manually calling the function from the network

-If you have an ESP32 or an Arduino connected to your network, you can call exposed functions creating your own buffer so you don't need to include this library on your code-base, the packets are very simple:
+If you have an Arduino or an ESP32 connected to your network, you can call exposed functions creating your own buffer so you don't need to include this library on your code-base, the packets are very simple:

 1. First, create a TCP connection between you and the `hostname:port` of the running process you want to call the function from.
 2. Leave the process running on the host computer and take note of the exposed function name.